 If you are a professional antiquarian or rare bookseller, learn more about how membership in the ABAA can help you and your business.

-Information about the process of become a member of the ABAA.
+Information about the process of becoming a member of the ABAA.

 Get the latest news about the world of rare books delivered right to your email box.
 News about antiquarian book fairs, special collections exhibitions, dealer activities and more.

-The ABAA-Books listserv is an email forum where ABAA members offer books for sale to collectors, librarians and the general public, as well as list upcoming book fairs in which they are participating, sales or events at their stores, new catalogs, and other commercial messages.
+The ABAA-Public Google Group is an email forum where ABAA members offer books for sale to collectors, librarians and the general public, as well as list upcoming book fairs in which they are participating, sales or events at their stores, new catalogs, and other commercial messages.
 The list is open to anyone to read, but only ABAA members are allowed to post.
 The list is solely devoted to offers of books for sale, catalog announcements, and other purely commercial messages that might be of interest to collectors.
+Non-members who wish to subscribe must have a Google Account.
+Once logged in to your Google account, you can request to join the ABAA-Books Google Group by clicking the "Ask to Join Group" button.
+You can also email us at email@example.com and request to be subscribed.

 ILAB is an organization that encompasses twenty national associations representing antiquarian booksellers who sell books, manuscripts, prints, and maps in thirty countries around the world.
 Most associations publish a national directory listing members and their specialties, which is available from them on request.
 The League speaks for two thousand leading booksellers throughout the world.
 Its emblem stands for integrity and professionalism in the rare book trade worldwide.